 Yongsan Station is the start of the Honam Line, a double-track line that runs from Seoul to Mokpo.
 Major stations on the Honam Line are Seodaejeon, Nonsan, Gwangju, and Mokpo Station.
 The Jeolla Line to Yeosu Expo Station via Iksan also starts at Yongsan Station.
 When traveling out of Seoul, be sure to check your ticket to make sure you go to the correct departure station.

-This station is for non-express trains headed to the eastern provinces for tourist sites such as Gangneung and Jeongseon in Gangwon-do, Andong, and Gyeongju in Gyeongsangbuk-do, and the ITX Cheongchun train for Chuncheon.
-KTX trains do not pass through this station.
+This station is for non-express trains headed to the eastern provinces for tourist sites such as Gangneung and Jeongseon in Gangwon-do, Andong, and Gyeongju in Gyeongsangbuk-do regions, and the ITX Cheongchun train for Chuncheon.
+Express trains or KTXs do not pass through this stationn.

 Yeongdeungpo Station covers the travel needs of passengers in the southwest part of Seoul.
 Opened in 1990, the station is Seoul's first privately operated railway station.
 All non-express trains passing through Yeongdeungpo Station make stops here.

 • Directions: Yeongdeungpo Station (Seoul Subway Line 1), Exit 1.

 ※ For more details, visit the official website of KORAIL or call for help to confirm the latest information.

 ☞ Website: info.korail.com (Korean, English)

 On April 1, 2004, Korea's new express train, hence called the KTX, opened for business.
 This new high-speed train has been designed to reach speeds of 350 km per hour.
 Thanks to KTX, the travel time for Seoul to Busan trip is reduced to less than three hours, cutting travel time almost in half than original.